DigiPie/kaya-folio/website/docs/contents.md

 ## Reviews and Summaries

 Here, you will find my thoughts on articles, books, videos and other forms of media.
-I also maintain a ["Reading" List](reading-list) of articles, books, videos, and more which I think are meaningful and insightful.
+I also maintain a [Recommendation List](recommends) of articles, books, videos, and more which I think are meaningful and insightful.

 ### Article Summaries